-Before we pop this turkey in the oven, I just want to say that Thanksgiving is going to be a little different this year.
-Don’t worry, it’s still going to be the mostly the same: pickup football, Grandma’s famous stuffing, Uncle Dale’s politically misinformed threats about Guantanamo — those traditions aren’t going anywhere.
+Before we pop this turkey in the oven, I just want to say that Thanksgiving will be a little different this year.
+Don’t worry; it will still be mostly the same: pick up football, Grandma’s famous stuffing, Uncle Dale’s politically misinformed threats about Guantanamo — those traditions aren’t going anywhere.

 Oh, and political content is so popular now, especially real and raw conversations about the country.
 How about some ten-second clips of Uncle Rob talking about libertarianism with Jack, fresh from his first semester of college and full of big ideas about socialism?
 The videos will likely spark a ton of negative comments, but all attention and engagement is good attention and engagement, even if it’s Grandma yelling that there’s no politics allowed at the table.
 Political web videos are a great way to honor the spirit of Thanksgiving and keep the content we pump out topical.

 And I know the risks.
 If any of these social media platforms change their algorithms to no longer favor video content, we’ll be screwed.
-That means we’ll lose younger eyeballs and our Thanksgiving will attract the baby boomers who are still on speaking terms and whose joints are good enough to make it up the stairs.
+That means we’ll lose younger eyeballs, and our Thanksgiving will attract the baby boomers with whom we are still on speaking terms and whose joints are good enough to make it up the stairs.
 To be brutally honest, if we lose too many demographic quadrants, we have to start talking about downsizing.
-We may have to move Thanksgiving to a different time of year, when everyone’s around and there’s nothing good on TV.
+We may have to move Thanksgiving to a different time of year when everyone’s around, and there’s nothing good on TV.
 Might have to rotate the guest list, too.
 Do we really need to see Aunt Andi and Uncle Tad every year?

 All right, pop that turkey in, honey.
 And can you look at the camera and say, “Did you know people have been cooking turkeys for centuries?
 That’s right!
 Early man hunted the wild—” Honey?
 Are you getting this script?
 What do you mean you’re not thankful for another inexplicable pivot to video?